Get the Legal Help You Need.

 Open Door Legal currently provides free legal representation to low-income adults for civil matters for those individuals who reside in Districts 1, 2, 4, 5, 7, 10, or 11 in San Francisco.

-We define low-income as 50% Area Median Income (AMI), as published by MOHCD annually.
+We define low-income as under 50% Area Median Income (AMI), as published by the city of San Francisco annually.

 If you do not qualify for our services or are not sure if you qualify, please still fill out our intake form so we can provide you with referrals and other resources.